OAXFoundation/oaxfoundation.github.io/_posts/2019-09-06-OAX-Foundation-AMA-recap.md

 Earlier this week, we hosted an AMA session on Reddit as a follow-up to last month’s release of the open source code for our Layer 2 Exchange (L2X) Protocol.The response was overwhelming and we’d like to thank everyone that participated in the discussion.

 Before the AMA, we received quite a few questions from the community on what type of questions they could ask.
-“I’m not very technical, but I’m an investor, can I still participate?”
+“I’m not very technical, but I’m a token holder, can I still participate?”
 For those that don’t know, AMA stands for “Ask Me Anything”!

 ![]({{ site.baseurl }}/img/blog-images/sept-2019-ama-recap.jpeg)